Are the Gifts of the Holy Spirit Still for Today?

 So then, with all of the different scriptures that explain these gifts, why do so many Christians believe they have ceased?
 Is there something in the Bible that states this?

 To come to the conclusion that the gifts of the Spirit have ceased, believers will cite 1 Corinthians 13:8-10 “Charity never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away.
 For we know in part, and we prophesy in part.
-But when that which is perfectis come, then that which is in part shall be done away.”
+But when that which is perfect is come, then that which is in part shall be done away.”
 Their argument goes something like this.
 “See, things such as tongues are done in part according to this scripture.
-But now we have the Bible, (which is the “perfect”referred to in verse 10.)
+But now we have the Bible, (which some claim is the “perfect”referred to in verse 10.)
 Thus their conclusion; the gifts have passed away.
 The problem with this argument is that it is an erroneous assumption to assume that the word “perfect” is a reference to the Bible.
 It is NOT a reference to the Bible, but rather to Jesus Himself at His second coming.
 Verse 12 expands this further stating, “For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known”.
 In other words, while here on earth we see dimly.
 But when we see Jesus face-to-face on the New Earth some gifts will cease or pass away.

 Just like miracles, all of the Gifts of the Spirit are for today and should be desired.
 Remember, though, Paul says to seek Charity (or love) above all else.
 Read 1 Corinthians 13, and pray that God will increase our faith.
-Pray that our faith will grow and signs and wonders will follow us to the glory of God and the Holy Spirit and bless us with all the wonderful gifts as He sees fit!
+Pray that our faith will grow and signs and wonders will follow us to the glory of God and that the Holy Spirit will bless us with all the wonderful gifts as He sees fit!